shelld3v/flydns/README.md

 Example: `flydns -i subdomains.txt -o output_subdomains.txt -S resolved_result.txt`

+## DNS servers

+If you want to run Flydns with the best performance, you need to have a good DNS server, pass with the `-d` agrument.
+You can check the list of publicy available DNS servers in `resolvers.txt`.

 ## More

 This tool is currently in development by @shelld3v, feel free to request a feature!